Kitchen Meat Thermometer: Guide to Perfect Cooking

 What Affects Your Kitchen Meat Thermometer’s Accuracy?

-Even the best kitchen meat thermometer can give you misleading readings if certain factors aren’t considered.
+Even the best kitchen meat thermometer can give misleading readings if certain factors aren’t considered.

-• Improper Placement: As mentioned, hitting a bone, fat, or gristle can skew your reading.
+• Improper Placement: Hitting a bone, fat, or gristle can skew your reading.
 Always aim for the center of the thickest muscle.

 • Lack of Calibration: Thermometers can drift over time.
-Regular calibration ensures they’re reading correctly.
+Regular calibration ensures they are reading correctly.

-• Not Stabilizing: Rushing a reading before the thermometer stabilizes will give you a false number.
-Give it a few seconds to settle, especially with instant-read models.
+• Not Stabilizing: Rushing a reading before the thermometer stabilizes will give a false number.
+Allow a few seconds for it to settle, especially with instant-read models.

 • Food Residue: Bits of food or grease on the probe can act as insulation, affecting how quickly and accurately the sensor picks up the meat’s temperature.
 Keep it clean!